sybrew/the-seo-framework/readme.txt

 **For everyone:**

+* **Added:**
+	* SEOPress metadata is now detected when activating the plugin for the first time, so TSF can suggest to [migrate SEO metadata](https://theseoframework.com/extensions/transport/).
 * **Changed:**
 	* TSF no longer pings search engines the base sitemap location when updating the options without changing the options.
 * **Improved:**